 - Complaints You can contact customer service if you have a complaint.
-The phone number is on the back of this booklet.
 We may ask you to send the details in writing.
-We will send a written response within 30 days. - Appeals Are requests to review specific decisions we have made about your coverage. - You can appeal the following adverse benefit determinations (See Definitions) - Benefits or charges were not applied correctly - A decision regarding your eligibility to enroll or stay in the plan - A limit or restriction on otherwise covered benefits
+We will send a written response within 30 days. - Appeals You can request a review of a specific decisions we have made about your plan benefits.

+You can appeal the following adverse benefit determinations (See Definitions)